What is the Vestibular System?

 Why is this system important?

 The vestibular system primes the entire nervous system to function effectively by sending messages to the higher centers of the brain.
 When the influences of vestibular stimuli fail to reach their destinations, they cannot adequately contribute to sensory integration.
-One result of depressed processing in the vestibular system is hypotonicity (low muscle tone); when this system is not integrating information as it should and muscle tone is decreased, it is difficult to initiate movement or to maintain muscle tension during movement, resulting in significant difficulties in fine/gross and oral motor coordination.
+One result of depressed vestibular processing is hypotonicity (low muscle tone); when this system is not integrating information as it should and muscle tone is decreased, it is difficult to initiate movement or to maintain muscle tension during movement, resulting in significant difficulties in fine/gross and oral motor coordination.

 The vestibular system also tells us where we are in relation to the ground, giving us a confidence that if we jump, swing, or somersault, we know we will hit the ground on our way down.
 Thisknowledge is called “gravitational security,”and with this basic sense of stability, children develop emotional security.